 - it lacks the adequate academic professionalism or bears clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error)

 - the findings have previously been published elsewhere without proper crossreferencing, permission or justification (i.e. cases of redundant publication)

 - it was not altered or corrected by the author(s) in accordance with the suggestions of the reviewers.

 The author is officially informed by the Editorial Board if the text is not accepted due to the aforementioned reasons.
 Information should indicate the precise reasons of refusal.

 Editors and editorial team members are excluded from publication decisions when they are authors or have contributed to a manuscript.

-Contribution to editorial decisions: peer review assists the editor in making editorial decisions and, through editorial communication with the author, may also assist the author in improving the manuscript.
+Contribution to editorial decisions: Peer review assists the Editorial Board of Studia Ceranea in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

-Promptness: any invited reviewer who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the editor so that alternative reviewers can be contacted.
+Promptness: Any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Board of Studia Ceranea so that alternative reviewers can be contacted.

-Standards of objectivity: reviews should be conducted objectively.
-Personal criticism of the author is unacceptable.
+Standards of objectivity: Reviews should be conducted objectively.
+Personal criticism of the author is inacceptable.
 Referees should express their views clearly with appropriate supporting arguments.

-Acknowledgement of sources: reviewers should identify any relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument was previously reported should be accompanied by a relevant citation.
+Acknowledgement of sources: Reviewers should identify relevant published work that has not been cited by the authors.
+Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the editor’s attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.